In the Clear Moonlit Dusk: Manga

 Written and illustrated by Mika Yamamori, the series began serialization in Dessert on July 21, 2020.
-As of May 2025, the series individual chapters have been collected into nine tankōbon volumes.
+As of September 2026, the series individual chapters have been collected into eleven tankōbon volumes.
+The series is set to end with the release of its twelfth volume in Q2 2027.

 In June 2021, Kodansha USA announced that they licensed the series for English publication.
 In November 2021, Kodansha USA announced that the series would be released in print in Fall 2022.